ArsalanMateen/Four-Card-Feature-WebPage/README.md

 # Four Card Feature Landing Page

 This is a basic web page design featuring four cards.
-The landing page is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.
+The landing page is designed to be responsive, ensuring a seamless experience across various devices and screen sizes

 # Features